-How To Prepare Rice for Your Cockatiel
+How to Prepare Rice for Your Cockatiel

-Always choose basic rice, rather than one that has been seasoned or processed as human food.
-Too much salt, or the inclusion of ingredients like garlic and onion, means that processed foods are not good for pet birds.
+Always choose basic rice, rather than one that has been seasoned or processed, as human food.
+Too much salt or the inclusion of ingredients like garlic and onion means that processed foods are not good for pet birds.

 Once cooked, you can add some chopped vegetables.
 This will help improve the nutrient profile of the treat and may make it even more appealing.

-Types of Rice
+Other Types of Rice

-Benefits Of Feeding Rice
+The 3 Benefits of Feeding Rice to Cockatiels

 1. Easy to Get

-2. A Tasty Treat
+2. Tasty Treat

-What Cockatiels Should Not Eat
+The 3 Foods Cockatiels Should Not Eat